lazypoline/benchmarks/README.md

 ## Performance Evaluations

 ### Benchmark Suite
-This benchmark suite includes tests that takes approxitamely 655 minutes.
+This benchmark suite includes tests that takes approxitamely 655 minutes in total.
 To prevent losing your session, it's recommended to use the `screen` command. `screen` allows you to detach from a session and reattach later, ensuring that your benchmarks can continue running even if you're disconnected.

 #### Our Setup
 We ran all experiments on a 48-core Intel Xeon Gold 5318S CPU running at 2.10 GHz and 1.0 TiB of RAM.
 We disable hyperthreading on the CPU to reduce measurement noise.